What is VUGen?

 Now, congratulate yourself for having your first script successfully generated and saved.

 You might have questioned yourself why did we use Web – HTTP/HTML protocol.
-How we decided which protocol should we use?
+How did we decide which protocol should we use?
 The answer is not that simple.

 There is an architectural foundation set of skills you need to have in place as a prerequisite to answering this question.
 If you are a beginner, you can pair up with someone who has solid client-side architectural and development skills for your SUL.
 You can speak with the developers of your SUL and find out which interfaces your application leverages.
 This should lead you on a natural path to the interfaces that you will be using for your virtual user script development and protocol selection.